loda-lang/loda-programs/programs/oeis/list5.md

 * [A269862](http://oeis.org/A269862) ([program](269/A269862.asm)): Least monotonic left inverse of A269861.
 * [A269876](http://oeis.org/A269876) ([program](269/A269876.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
 * [A269878](http://oeis.org/A269878) ([program](269/A269878.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
+* [A269895](http://oeis.org/A269895) ([program](269/A269895.asm)): Number of n X 1 0..6 arrays with some element plus some horizontally or vertically adjacent neighbor totalling six exactly once.
 * [A269906](http://oeis.org/A269906) ([program](269/A269906.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269908](http://oeis.org/A269908) ([program](269/A269908.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269909](http://oeis.org/A269909) ([program](269/A269909.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.